Just what is it makes Makers HeadRoom so different, so appealing?

 1 Comment

-This piece of writing is my own theory about how creative ideas come in a cyclical flow.
+This article is based on my own theory about how creative ideas come in a cyclical flow.
 I first wrote it down in 2016 and I think it’s quite a resilient idea – I have not had to revise it substantially.
 I am going to write about my understanding of the creative cycle, how I define it and how I think it works.
 This is based on my own experience as an artist.
 The reason I think this idea is important is that understanding the undulating and repeating nature of this cycle could help artists (and anyone else who recognises it) sustain themselves as a creative person for this most demanding of work patterns.

 What is the creative cycle?